jonnyleengo/itm350-jonlee-test/README.md

 To see changes between commits or the working directory: git diff

-To see changes in a specific file: git diff <filename>
+To see changes in a specific amazing file: git diff <filename>

 Showing Commit Details